pschool-in/curriculum/content/science/environment-2.md

 Concentrates include broken grams, cereals, millets, rice polish, cotton seeds and oil cakes.
 Bullocks are used to plough land, harvest and thrash crops.
 Panchagavya is an ayurvedic medicine used in agriculture to control pest and fungi.
+Veterinary medicine deals with the prevention, diagnosis and treatment of disease, disorder and injury for domestic and non-domestic animals.

 False:
 Worker bees lays eggs.
 Egg type fowls are called broilers.
 Surti is a cow breed.
 Assel is a buffalo breed.

 ```

 Chapter - tn-4-3-science: Green Environment